nms-scribe/cosmopoeia/idea.md

                 [X] SetTypedField is a separate trait because we can use references to set some values, so we can implement for Borrowed
                 [X] Add get_field_value for SetTypedField?
         [X] Terrain recipes should use the enum tag under a "task" key alongside their properties, instead of the currently object key form.
 Same for the other ones if they're not already.
-        [ ] I might need to do something similar to what I'm doing for serialization here.
+        [-] I might need to do something similar to what I'm doing for serialization here.
 Call it JSONDoc or something, where I have to specify field names and enum variants in a macro in order to get what I want, using a trait.
-            [ ] I think I can use the following: https://docs.rs/schemars/latest/schemars/ [ ] doc tags are under metadata.description
+            [X] I think I can use the following: https://docs.rs/schemars/latest/schemars/ [X] doc tags are under metadata.description
-            [ ] There might be tools to generate markdown, search for on internet: json schema to markdown [ ] Terrain recipe file: Although this is partly done in the command line help, I need alternative information for the JSON file
+            [X] There might be tools to generate markdown, search for on internet: json schema to markdown [X] Terrain recipe file: Although this is partly done in the command line help, I need alternative information for the JSON file
-            [ ] Namer files
+            [X] Namer files
-            [ ] Culture set files
+            [X] Culture set files
         [ ] The QGIS file?
         [ ] How to get started
     [ ] The docs command should write each of the docs to a separate directory.